Wrongful Termination In Ontario: 29 Questions & Expert Answers

 24. "Can my employer give me a negative reference after a wrongful termination?"

 Employers are allowed to provide truthful references, but they cannot make false or malicious statements that could harm your future employment prospects.
-If you suspect this is happening, please consult with an employment lawyer.

 25. "Can my employer retract my termination?"